College Admission Case Studies for A/A+ Students

 Case Study No. 1

-Client Profile: East Asian female at a competitive public high school in the Northeast.
-3.77 unweighted GPA, 1570 SAT, rigorous course load but not exceptional for her school.
+Client Profile: East Asian female at a competitive public high school.
+3.7 unweighted GPA, 1570 SAT, rigorous course load but not exceptional for her school.
 Significant regional accomplishment in cello, close to national level playing at the Winner’s Recital in Carnegie Hall.
 Founder of non-profit that teaches girls how to code.
 Summer research at regional research university in natural sciences.
 Volunteer work through playing music at various nursing homes in her area.

 Outcome: Accepted at University of Chicago, Boston University and Stony Brook University.